dlgeorge/dlgeorge.github.io/_pages/software.md

 #### Clawpack

 Clawpack is an open-source project and software package for solving hyperbolic conservation laws (and related sytems of PDEs) utilizing adaptive finite volume wave propagation algorithms.
-For an overview, documentation, or other information on how to use or contribute, see the official Clawpack site ([clawpack.org](http://www.clawpack.org)).
-Clawpack source-code and other repositories are hosted on github ([github.com/clawpack](https://github.com/clawpack)).
+For an overview, documentation, or other information on how to use or contribute, see the official Clawpack site, [clawpack.org](http://www.clawpack.org).
+Clawpack source-code and other repositories are hosted on github at [github.com/clawpack](https://github.com/clawpack).

 #### GeoClaw